anbox-cloud/discourse-docs/howto/addon/apply-to-all-applications.md

-You may want to use the same addon for all your applications.
+To enable an addon for an application, you must add it to the [application manifest](https://discourse.ubuntu.com/t/application-manifest/24197).

-When your addon is created, run the following command
+However, if you want to use the same addon or addons for all your applications, you can enable them globally.
+To do so, run the following command after creating your addons:

 ```bash
 amc config set application.addons foo,bar
 ```

-This will add the `foo` and `bar` addons to all your new and existing applications (ams will automatically update existing applications).
+This command adds the `foo` and `bar` addons to all your new and existing applications.
+AMS will automatically update existing applications.

-Global addons will be added to application specific addons.
+Global addons will be added to application-specific addons.

-> **Warning**: addons can delay the start of your applications, keep them light.
+[note type="caution" status="Warning"]Addons can delay the start of your applications.
+Therefore, keep them light.[/note]